 Wednesday Nite @ the Lab

-William Bland Professor, Department of Geography, UW-Madison
+William Bland Professor, Department of Soil Science, UW-Madison

 Professor William Bland reviews the basics of groundwater then discusses the research being done to understand the linkage between the groundwater level, irrigated agriculture and pumping water.
 He incorporates his work over the past two years to explain and offer insight to the dwindling level of groundwater in Madison.

 Bruce Christensen Professor, Department of Pathobiological Sciences, UW-Madison

 Professor Bruce Christensen presents his research of the relationship between mosquito vectors and the parasitic etiologic agents require for the natural transmission of vector born diseases.
 He discusses the biology of mosquitoes, the different types, and the diseases they spread in New Guinea.

 Lindsey Moser, Research Assistant, Department of Medical Microbiology, UW-Madison

 Lindsey Moser gives a detailed background of toxoplasma gondii, explains why it is being studied, and explores why it is such a successful parasite.
 She is a research assistant currently working to develop a model to study the sexual forms of this pathogen in the lab.

 Ankur Desai, Assistant Professor, Dept.of Atmospheric & Oceanic Sciences, UW-Madison

 Ankur Desai discovered some surprising lab results about biogeochemistry.
 He gives a background on the subject, defining biogeochemistry and climate change, before explaining his research in the field.